dart-lang/language/accepted/3.0/patterns/exhaustiveness.md

     1. If `C` is a *subset* (see below) of `S` then the result is the lifted space union of `M`.

+        *The subpattern won't refute any value that passes the cast.
+This means that every incoming value is handled: either it passes the cast and then matches the subpattern, or it fails the cast and throws.
+So the space is all incoming values, `M`.*

     2. Otherwise, the result is `S`.

+        *There are values that may pass the cast but then get refuted by the inner subpattern.
+To model this space precisely, we would need to be able to represent the union of the subspace `S` and the *negation* of the lifted space of `C`.
+Our formalism isn't sophisticated enough for that, so instead we conservatively don't take into account values which will be handled by the cast pattern throwing an exception.*

 *   **Null-check pattern:**